andrewatts23/aegis-core-c1/README.md

 - uncertain
 - pending

-## Machine-significant state model
+### Machine-significant state model
-The runtime distinguishes among state classes such as:
+The runtime distinguishes among states such as:

 - NON_EXISTENT
 - STAGED